goDCgo guide DC-wide listingsJan 10.. ANC2B monthly meeting, Brookings Institution, 1775 Mass Ave. visit dupontcircleanc.net.

 sidewalk along roads when there is a bike lane going in the same

 direction, except for children 12 years and under.

 [David Alpert, GrGrWash]

-REMINDER: no bikes on sidewalks S of Mass Ave. must use bike lane on
+REMINDER: no bikes on sidewalks S of Mass Ave. must use bike

 bike lane streets.